 If you want to go sightseeing in Delhi, the easiest way is to take a Delhi tour.
-Of course, tours aren't for everyone but they do have many advantages.
-You won't have to worry about being hassled, getting lost, or transport.
-In addition, you'll get to enjoy insider knowledge and some unique experiences.
-These tours are focused on Delhi's top attractions.
+Of course, tours aren't for everyone, but they do have many advantages.
+For example, you won't have to worry about being hassled, getting lost, or how to manage transportation.
+In addition, you'll get to enjoy insider knowledge and some unique experiences that focus on Delhi's top attractions.

 This popular walking tour in Delhi offers personal and rare insights into everyday life in Old Delhi.
 The owner of one of the few remaining old havelis (private mansions) will take you on a morning walk through the neighborhood, back to his home for an interactive cooking session and lunch, and leave you with a spectacular 360-degree view of Old Delhi from the rooftop terrace.

 It's possible to continue the tour in the afternoon, though the morning tour through the bazaars of Old Delhi is food-oriented, while the afternoon tour provides the opportunity to explore other famous market areas around Chandni Chowk.

 In contrast to disorderly Old Delhi, Lutyens' Delhi encompasses the newer buildings of New Delhi that were designed by British architects Edwin Lutyens and Herbert Baker when the British shifted their capital there in 1911.